Manchester researchers lead national study into youth worker services for young people with long-term conditions

 Youth workers have been introduced into healthcare settings to support young people, however there is little evidence to support this introduction, and little is known about their role and the best way of providing youth work services.

-The 30-month study, jointly led by Professor Marie Marshall MBE, Deputy Director of NMAHP for Research and Innovation at MFT and Professor Sue Kirk, Professor Family and Child Health at UoM, aims to fill this evidence gap and to standardise and improve how support is delivered in healthcare settings across the UK, to benefit the health and wellbeing of young people.
+The 30-month study, jointly led by Professor Marie Marshall MBE, Deputy Director of NMAHP for Research and Innovation at Royal Manchester Children’s Hospital (RMCH), part of MFT, and Professor Sue Kirk, Professor Family and Child Health at UoM, aims to fill this evidence gap and to standardise and improve how support is delivered in healthcare settings across the UK, to benefit the health and wellbeing of young people.

 “The study findings will help services develop and provide youth work services that will be used in the NHS and other organisations, to improve young people’s health, confidence, social relationships and resilience.
 This could support young people living with LTCs to have a better quality of life both now and in adulthood.”